 Detailed exploration of EO/IR imaging performance parameters, measurement methods, and environmental testing.

-The course provides detailed information about the performance parameters of electro‑optical systems and their components, how to measure these parameters, and their impact on real‑world applications.
+The training aims to provide detailed information on the performance parameters of electro-optical systems and their components.
+Additionally, it intends to explain how these performance parameters are measured and their impact on various applications.

 Theoretical lectures in a meeting/briefing‑room classroom using whiteboard, projector, computer and MS Office tools, plus hands‑on workshops on measurement and analysis tools.